 The Council has now approved a revised Code of Corporate Governance, which is consistent with the principles of the CIPFA/SOLACE Framework Delivering Good Governance in Local Government.
 A copy of the Code has been placed on the website.
-This statement explains how the Council meets the requirements of regulation 4(2) of the Accounts and Audit Regulations 2003 as amended by the Accounts an Audit (Amendment) (England) Regulations 2006.
+This statement explains how the Council meets the requirements of the Accounts & Audit Regulations 2011.
 This refers to the publication of a statement on internal control, which has now been superseded by the annual governance statement.